keertirajmalik/student-management/README.md

 # Student Management Project

 I am creating this web app to learn about the Spring.
+Where I plan to create a system where Students, Teachers details are stored.
+Those details are exposed using the API end points.

 ## Technology used:
     Spring